 Almost any kind of planned gift you might leave to a family member or beloved friend – gifts of cash, stocks, mutual funds, life insurance, retirement funds, annuities and trusts – may also be left to Marble.

-To explore the options available at Marble, you can explore Frequently Asked Questions, or contact T.J.
-Houlihan, at (212) 686-2770.
+To explore the options available at Marble, you can explore Frequently Asked Questions, or contact Shana Wolfe, at (212) 686-2770.
 We also recommend that you talk with your financial advisor regarding the option that best meets your financial goals.

 Perhaps the simplest way to remember Marble in your planned giving is through a bequest in your will.
 A bequest might be a specific amount of money or assets, a percentage of those assets, or the residual (what is left over after heirs and other obligations are paid) from an estate.
 This brief document shows some of the possibilities.